 State police launching crackdown on dangerous driving

 Feb.
-26—Indiana State Police Peru Post says troopers will be cracking down on dangerous and impaired driving in March as part of a statewide enforcement campaign.
+28—Indiana State Police Peru Post says troopers will be cracking down on dangerous and impaired driving in March as part of a statewide enforcement campaign.

 Troopers will be conducting high-visibility patrols looking for those driving aggressively, over the speed limit or under the influence of alcohol or narcotics.